kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 ### 1. Create a new project called hexcounter in Vivado

-* Click 'Add Files' then add leddec.vhd
+* Click 'Add Files' then add leddec.srcs/sources_1/new/leddec.vhd

 * Click 'Create File' then create two new source files of file type VHDL called counter and hexcount

 * Create a new constraint file of file type XDC called hexcount

-* Choose Nexys 4 DDR board for the project
+* Default Part > Boards > Vendor: digilentinc.com > Name: Nexys A7-100T

 * Click 'Finish'

-* Click design sources, copy the VHDL code from counter.vhd and hexcount.vhd, and save files
+* Click design sources, copy counter.vhd and hexcount.vhd from the GitHub Raw, and save files

-* Click constraints, copy the code from hexcount.xdc, and save file
+* Click constraints, copy hexcount.xdc from the GitHub Raw, and save file

 ### 2. Run synthesis